Below is a slideshow showing the procedure I followed to convert a photograph into a printed image.

 - *CylinDraw Viewer* automatically opens to preview every stroke of the job.
 I look at it, decide its ok then exit the Viewer.

 - (You can also view the job file with google chrome, it looks like this.)

 - I switch to *Run Mode*. (the JOB file we just made is automatically imported).
 The machine is connected via usb, it is automatically detected.
 I press play.

 - The machine prompts me to insert the correct pen color.
 (It will be an engraving so this is irrelevant, but this is necessary if coloring with pens.)

 - All irrelevant buttons disappear and I watch the machine work.

-What we call JOB files are also svg files that have been scaled and include additional information within (example.JOB.svg).
+What we refer to as JOB files are actually g-code embedded svg files (Pokemon_Example.JOB.svg).
 Because they are svg files they can be viewed as thumbnails by windows so you can quickly see exactly what jobs you have saved.
-Also notice the words and frame around the drawings that provide extra context for the job.
+Also notice the words and cup silhouette around the images that provide extra context for the job.

 The ‘goblet setting’ in Creation Mode is used for wineglasses.

-Not shown above but included is Calibration Mode.
-This is only used if you assemble your own machine.
+Not shown above but there is also a Calibration Mode.
+This is used on freshly assembled machines to gradually & safely verify functionality of all features & help troubleshoot if something doesn’t work!
 It exists to help you test out a freshly assembled machine by running through a sequence of tests & verifications, to safely check everything before attempting to run a full job.

 More 360 degree shots of the machine